rss2025-9/final_challenge2025/README.md

 **For numerical evidence, we would like to see**:
 - Numerical evaluation of the success of your lane tracking + following
   - Make sure to mention your method for finding the lane and tuning the controller
-- Numerical evidence evaluating the success of your shrink ray heist algorithm (e.g., stopping for TAs, avoiding obstacles, stopping at surviellance lights)
+- Numerical evidence evaluating the success of your shrink ray heist algorithm (e.g., stopping distance, deviation from planned path, convergence time, etc)

 ## Part A: Shrink Ray Heist